Shruti4578/Auth_app_test/README.md

 📱 Authentication App (Flutter + REST API)
 🚀 Overview

 This project demonstrates user authentication flow using Flutter and Dart, integrated with a mock backend REST API.
-It includes user registration, OTP verification, and navigation between screens, showcasing the fundamentals of authentication systems in mobile apps.
+It includes user registration, OTP verification, and navigation between screens, showcasing the fundamentals of authentication systems in mobile applications.

 ✨ Features